Prime Minister of Malaysia: Powers

 Under Article 39 of the Constitution, executive authority is vested in the Yang di-Pertuan Agong.
 However, Article 40(1) states that in most cases, the Yang di-Pertuan Agong is bound to exercise his powers on the advice of the Cabinet or a minister acting under the Cabinet's general authority.
-Thus, most of the day-to-day work of governing is actually done by the prime minister and the Cabinet.
+Thus, in practice, actual governing authority is vested in the Prime Minister and Cabinet.

 Acting prime minister

 From time to time, prime ministers are required to leave the country on business and a deputy is appointed to take their place during that time.
 In the days before jet aeroplanes, such absences could be for extended periods.
-However, the position can be fully decided by the Yang di-Pertuan Agong, the King of Malaysia when the position remains empty following the sudden resignation or death of the prime minister.
+However, the position can be fully decided by the Yang di-Pertuan Agong, the king of Malaysia when the position remains empty following the sudden resignation or death of the prime minister.

 Caretaker prime minister

 Under Article 55(3) of Constitution of Malaysia, the lower house of Parliament, unless sooner dissolved by the Yang di-Pertuan Agong with his own discretion on the advice of the prime minister, shall continue for five years from the date of its first meeting.
-Article 55(4) of the Constitution permits a delay of 60 days of general election to be held from the date of dissolution and Parliament shall be summoned to meet on a date not later than 120 days from the date of dissolution.
+Article 55(4) of the Constitution permits a delay of 60 days in the holding of the general election from the date of dissolution and Parliament shall be summoned to meet on a date not later than 120 days from the date of dissolution.
 Conventionally, between the dissolution of one Parliament and the convening of the next, the prime minister and the cabinet remain in office in a caretaker capacity.

-Interim prime minister

-The office of interim prime minister was created by the king before the appointment of the new prime minister during the 2020 Malaysian political crisis.
-However, caretaker prime minister is mentioned as the cabinet tendered resignation to the king until a new prime minister is appointed.